Open-Cascade-SAS/OCCT/dox/user_guides/shape_healing/shape_healing.md

 @figure{/user_guides/shape_healing/images/shape_healing_image011.png,"Initial shape",420}

-First it is necessary to apply the @ref occt_shg_3_1_3 "tool for checking the edge validity" to find that the maximum deviation between pcurve and 3D curve is greater than tolerance.
+First it is necessary to apply the [tool for checking the edge validity](#occt_shg_3_1_3) to find that the maximum deviation between pcurve and 3D curve is greater than tolerance.
 Then we can use the repairing tool to increase the tolerance and make the deviation acceptable.

 ~~~~{.cpp}